lyon-fnal/devenv/README.md

 You are likely wanting to run the container for a development purpose.
 Make a directory on your Mac for a development area.
 For example, I may choose `/Users/lyon/Development/gm2/laserCalib`.
 In that directory, make a `docker` sub-directory.

-Now copy the `docker-compose.yml-template` file from this repository.
-You may either check out the repository or download the file directly with [this url](https://raw.githubusercontent.com/downloads/lyonfnal/devenv/compose/docker-compose.yml-template).
+Now copy the `docker-compose.yml-TEMPLATE` file from this repository.
+You may either check out the repository or download the file directly from [here](https://github.com/lyon-fnal/devenv/tree/master/compose).

 Follow the instructions in the comments and replace the parts of the template.
-The `sed` command in the comments may make things easier.
-There are some notes to uncomment certain parts if you plan to use CLion (see below).
+There are some notes to uncomment certain parts if you plan to use CLion (see [here](clion.md)).
 You can do that now or later after setting things up (again, see below).

 ### A note about `docker-compose`
 Docker compose works like `vagrant`. `docker-compose` commands will look in the current directory for the `docker-compose.yml` configuration file.
 This can be quite convenient.
 If you would rather operate out of a different directory, you can always add the `-f FILE` option and give the location of the file.
 For example,